aws-samples/reverse-image-search-engine/README.md

 1. Clone this repository into your Amazon SageMaker Studio Notebook.
 2. Navigate to the reverse-image-search-engine.ipynb notebook
 3. Download the [UT Zappos50K](https://vision.cs.utexas.edu/projects/finegrained/utzap50k/) (291MB) dataset and open the Nike folder in the Sneakers and Athletic Shoes subfolder within the Shoes folder.
 Alternatively, you could upload your own image dataset to the Amazon S3 bucket.
-To upload the images to your S3 bucket, run the following command:
+To upload the images to your S3 bucket using the AWS CLI, run the following command on your terminal:

 `aws s3 cp /path/to/local/folder s3://your-bucket-name/ —recursive`